-$$\tau{n+1} = \tau_n - K_p (t_d - t_L - t_v)$$
+$$\tau{n+1} = \tau_n - K_n (t_d - t_L - t_v) \tag{9}$$

-Here, $K_p$ is the adaptation gain, $t_v$ is a constant offset parameter, $t_d$ is the time at which the valve is deactivated and $t_L$ is the measured lift-off time of the middle-foot.
-Figure 9 illustrates what these quantities represent, where time is measured with respect to the initiation of the gait cycle, which starts when the valve for one of the tripods is activated.
-The adaptation law is applied at the end of every stride cycle that ground contact information is measured.
+Here, K_p is the adaptation gain, t_v is a constant offset parameter, t_d is the time at which the valve is deactivated and t_L is the measured lift-off time of the middle-foot.
+Figure 10 illustrates what these quantities represent, where time is measured with respect to the initiation of the gait cycle, which starts when the valve for one of the tripods is activated.
+In this case, the adaptation law is applied such that the stride period is updated at the end of every stride cycle that ground contact information is measured.
 Ground contact is measured by a binary switch attached to the middle foot of the same tripod.
-The deactivation time $t_d$ is determined by the stride period, $\tau$ , and duty cycle, which in this case is specified as a fixed percentage of the stride period.
-If there is no measured lift-off time, $t_L$ , then the period is not modified.
+The deactivation time t_d is determined by the stride period, τ , and duty cycle, which in this case is specified as a fixed percentage of the stride period.
+If there is no measured lift-off time, t_L , then the period is not modified.

 Intuitively, this simple adaptation law can be described as trying to decrease the stride period as much as possible without exceeding the bandwidth of the actuators and without terminating the thrust application before full extension (to maximize available work).
-The stride period reaches an equilibrium value when $\Delta \tau$ is zero, which occurs when $(t_d - t_L)$ is equal to the offset value, $t_v$ .
-Since the delay $(t_d - t_L)$ is nearly constant for lower stride periods, the offset value $t_v$ is adjusted slightly above zero, so that the equilibrium stride period coincides with the change in slope of the delay $(t_d - t_L)$ with respect to the stride period (see Figure 9).
+The stride period reaches an equilibrium value when $\Delta \tau$ is zero, which occurs when $(t_d - t_L)$ is equal to the offset value, t_v .
+Conditions for convergence of this adaptation law are derived in Appendix B, and include selection of an adaptation gain, K_D , such that: